-Prerequisite: Teacher placement and a B (83%) or higher in previous Social Studies course.
-Concurrent enrollment in Honors English or above is highly recommended.

-This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
+Prerequisite: Teacher placement.
+Concurrent enrollment in Honors English or above is highly recommended.This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and landscape analysis to examine socio economic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
 The curriculum reflects the goals of the National Geography Standards (2012).
 Throughout this class, we see that God is the Creator of the universe and all its inhabitants.
 We examine how we are to treat the earth and its people and how Christians are to react when others around us are in need.
 All students are expected to take the AP exam given by the College Board in May.